-To impute income means that the court will pretend that the spouse is earning a certain amount of income for purposes of calculating amount of alimony needed or amount the paying spouse is able to pay.
+To impute income means that the court will pretend that the spouse is earning a certain amount of income for purposes of calculating the amount of alimony needed or the amount the paying spouse is able to pay.

 There is a rebuttable presumption against an award of permanent alimony in a short-term marriage, which is 7 years or shorter.
 There is a rebuttable presumption for an award of permanent alimony in a long-term marriage, which is 17 years or longer.
 There is no presumption for or against permanent alimony in a moderate-term marriage, which is a marriage greater than 7 years but less than 17 years.
 The type of alimony generally dictates the duration.

 What are the different types of alimony in Florida?